 Also see basic digital fault finding.

-700MHz clearance occurred at Bluebell Hill on the 18 Jul 2018 when it became a K group (CHs 32 to 46), excluding MUXES 7 & 8.
+700MHz clearance occurred at Bluebell Hill on the 18 Jul 2018 when it became a K group (CHs 32 to 46), excluding the "temporary" MUXES 7 & 8.
 Nearly all B group (or wideband) aerials will still work though.

 Bluebell Hill transmitter is 3 miles North of Maidstone and was opened in 1974.
 Being a main transmitter it is horizontally polarised.
 Originally (for analogue) Bluebell Hill was an E group then became a B group (more or less) at switchover before becoming a K group after the 700MHz clearance in July 2018.
 Most B group (or E group or wideband) aerials which worked before should continue to work fine for Bluebell Hill’s K group frequencies, see Bluebell Hill graph.